 Here’s what I’m talking about (and I’m not quoting anyone here; these are just examples of things I have read):

 “I totally love crunchy and natural.
 I mean, I had my baby without an epidural.
-I breastfeed.
-I cloth diaper.
+Plus I breastfeed and cloth diaper.
 But I also vaccinate.
 I’m smart enough to know that doctors and modern science aren’t the enemy.
 I vaccinate my baby because I know that is the best thing.
 The ‘crunchy’ is so backwards on this issue.”

 “I think natural birth is great.
 I had one, in the hospital, with a midwife!
 But I would not have hesitated to have a c-section if needed, and I would never have a home birth.
 Birth is scary, and emergencies happen super quickly.
 I think home birth is unnecessarily risky, and I just couldn’t do that to my baby.
 My experience isn’t more important than his safety.”

 In all of these situations, the woman doesn’t actually come right out and say, you’re a bad parent and your choice was stupid.
 But it’s pretty clearly implied.